replicate/cog/docs/getting-started.md

 This guide will walk you through what you can do with Cog by using an example model.

+## Prerequisites

+- **A trained model**.
+If you don't already have your own trained model, you can use one from [https://github.com/replicate/cog-examples](replicate/cog-examples).
+- **macOS or Linux**.
+Cog works on macOS and Linux, but does not currently support Windows.
+- **Docker**.
+Cog uses Docker to create a container for your model.
+You'll need to [https://docs.docker.com/get-docker/](install Docker) before you can run Cog.

+## Install Cog

 First, [install Docker if you haven't already](https://docs.docker.com/get-docker/).
 Then, install Cog:

     sudo curl -o /usr/local/bin/cog -L https://github.com/replicate/cog/releases/latest/download/cog_`uname -s`_`uname -m`
     sudo chmod +x /usr/local/bin/cog

+## Create a project

 Let's make a directory to work in: